visgl/luma.gl/docs/developer-guide/testing.md

 A small but still annoying issue is that creating too many devices in tests can lead to problems with context loss etc as the test scripts grow.
-`@luma.gl/test-utils` exports a couple of reusable test devices for WebGL1 and WebGL2.
+`@luma.gl/test-utils` exports reusable test devices for WebGL and WebGPU.

 ## Accessing GPU in Node.js and CI environments